ozoidemi/ePaper_guest_dashboard/README.md

 The closest ones are:

-- [This display](https://www.waveshare.com/product/displays/e-paper/epaper-1/7.5inch-e-paper.htm), which is a new version with 4 gray scale levels.
+- [This display](https://www.waveshare.com/product/displays/e-paper/epaper-1/7.5inch-e-paper.htm), which is a new version with 4 grayscale levels.
 The one used in this project is B&W only.

 - [This driver board](https://www.waveshare.com/product/displays/e-paper/driver-boards/e-paper-esp32-driver-board.htm).
 The pinout definition *could* be different, but I'm not sure.
 Different pages have different information.